-7. Furthermore, the ICFTU considers the bridging of the economic and social gulf between the industrialized and non-industrialized countries as the most important problem of the second half of this century, and will use its influence to further the development of international aid and solidarity which are as important preconditions to the fulfilment of this task as is scientific and technological progress, including progress in the field of nuclear energy.
-With great disappointment ICFTU has noted that this gulf has been even more widened, in spite of the increased application of nuclear devices in the economies of the world.

-8. It has been made clear at previous sessions of the Conference that the nonindustrialized countries of the world lack conventional energy reserves and that only economic nuclear energy would enable the developing countries to meet their immense energy requirements for building up their infrastructure in order to be able to catch up with the living standards enjoyed in the industrially advanced countries.
-In this connection, ICFTU assesses highly the positive role the Agency has been playing not only in providing technical assistance to the developing countries and in serving as a clearing-house for scientific and technical information, but also in co-operating with other bodies and the specialized agencies of the United Nations to work out sets of recommendations on all aspects of radiological protection which at present form the basis of relevant national legislation in many countries.
-GC(XIV)/INF/126 Page 4

-9. While the results obtained from the peaceful use of nuclear energy are highly valued, ICFTU would like to address a frank appeal to the Conference by drawing its attention to the following points.
+- 1. At the outset, the International Confederation of Free Trade Unions (ICFTU), representing millions of workers throughout the democratic world, wishes to convey its best wishes to the Agency and expresses its satisfaction with the steady progress it has achieved during the past years in fulfilling the various tasks for which it was created. - 2.
+Further ICFTU considers the bridging of the economic and social gulf between the industrialized and non-industrialized countries as problem number one of the second half of this century and will use its influence to further the development of international aid and solidarity, which are as important preconditions for the fulfilment of this task as are scientific and technological progress, including that in the field of nuclear energy. - 3.
+With great disappointment we have noted that this gulf has been even more widened, in spite of the increased application of nuclear devices in the economies of the world. - 4.
+It has been made clear at previous sessions of the Conference that the non-industrialized countries of the world lack conventional energy reserves and that only economic nuclear energy would enable the developing countries to meet their immense energy requirements for building up their infrastructure in order to be able to catch up with the living standards being enjoyed in the industrially advanced countries.
+In this connection ICYTU assesses highly the positive role the Agency has been playing not only in providing technical assistance to the developing countries and in serving as a clearing-house for scientific and technical information, but also in co-operation with other bodies and the specialized agencies of the United Nations to work out sets of recommendations on all aspects of radiological protection which at present form the basis of relevant national legislation in many countries. - 5.
+While we value highly the fruits which have resulted from the peaceful use of nuclear energy, we should at the same time like to address our frank appeal to the Conference by drawing its attention again to the following points.

-10. In the statement made to the Conference in 1965, ICFTU expressed the view that:
+6. In the statement made to the Conference in 1965 ICFTU expressed the view that:

-"The almost perfect record of health and safety which nuclear industry so far enjoys in many countries is partly due to public control of the vast majority of nuclear installations and to their running on a nonprofitable basis.
+"The almost perfect record of health and safety which nuclear industry so far enjoys in many countries is partly due to public control of the vast majority of nuclear installations and to their running on a non-profitable basis.
 We express our concern that when nuclear installations come under private ownership and are integrated into normal commercial activities, it might not be easy to enforce adequate measures against hazards inherent to the nuclear industry.
 Therefore, we must be fully cognizant of the fact that the burden of responsibility for adequate radiological protection will grow heavier and more difficult to shoulder for this Agency as well as for all others concerned and last but not least for the free trade unions."

-11. In this connection ICFTU appeals to the Agency greatly to extend its information and educational work, especially in the field of radiological protection and safety standards in industry and services, so as to include also the non-governmental organizations and thus help them to fulfill their role as constructive pressure groups in modern society.

-12. Several years ago the International Metal Workers Federation (IMF) adopted a resolution, which shows awareness of the problems which will face us in the future:
+- 7. This trend is now obvious.
+In this connection ICFTU appeals to the International Atomic Energy Agency to enlarge its information and educational work to a greater extent, especially in the field of radiological protection and safety standards in industry and the provision of services, also to the non-governmental organizations, in order to help them to fulfil their role as pressure groups in a modern society. - 8.
+The International Metal Workers Federation (IMF) passed a resolution, which shows some aspects of being aware of problems which will face us in the future.